 In March 2015, the World Health Organization concluded Roundup is “probably carcinogenic to humans.”
-Research shows Monsanto knew for decades Roundup is carcinogenic, but concealed the risk from the public.
+Research shows Monsanto knew for decades Roundup is carcinogenic but concealed the risk from the public.

 What is Roundup?

-At the time Roundup was discovered, Monsanto’s primary pesticide was dichlorodiphenyltrichloroethane (DDT), which at that time was widely used in American agriculture, was shown to be toxic to humans.
+At the time Roundup was discovered, Monsanto’s primary pesticide was dichlorodiphenyltrichloroethane (DDT), which at that time was widely used in American agriculture, and was shown to be toxic to humans.
 DDT was banned in the U.S. in 1972.

-Today, Roundup is the most widely used week killer in the world.
+Today, Roundup is the most widely used weed killer in the world.
 From 2001 to 2007 alone, the use of Roundup in the United States increased from approximately 85-90 million pounds to 185 million pounds annually.
 In 2015 alone, Monsanto earned $4.8 billion in revenue from its sales of Roundup.

-According to Monsanto, Roundup Ready crops substantially improve a farmer’s ability to control weeds, since Roundup can be sprayed on plants during the growing season without harming the crop.
+According to Monsanto, Roundup Ready crops substantially improve farmers’ ability to control weeds since Roundup can be sprayed on plants during the growing season without harming the crop.
 It is estimated that 70 percent of corn and cotton and 90 percent of soybean production are now genetically-modified Roundup Ready crops.

-Efforts to Conceal Links to Cancer
+Monsanto’s Efforts to Conceal Cancer Links

-Documents recently released from lawsuits consolidated in a San Francisco federal court suggest that Monsanto falsified data and attacked legitimate studies that revealed the dangers of Roundup in order to prove that Roundup was safe.
-Monsanto also allegedly engaged in a campaign of misinformation to convince government agencies and the general population that Roundup was safe.
+Documents recently released from lawsuits consolidated in a San Francisco federal court suggest that Monsanto falsified data and attacked legitimate studies that revealed the dangers of Roundup to prove that Roundup was safe.

-Monsanto is also accused in the Roundup lawsuits of violating federal regulations by holding secret private meetings with EPA employees in an attempt to suppress any investigations into the toxicity or carcinogenicity of glyphosate.
+Monsanto is accused in the Roundup lawsuits of violating federal regulations by holding secret private meetings with EPA employees in an attempt to suppress any investigations into the toxicity or carcinogenicity of glyphosate.

-Those most at risk are farmworkers and other individuals with high workplace exposure such as employees in nurseries or landscapers.
-Exposure to glyphosate can be either direct (breathing it in while spraying) or indirect (drinking water or eating food contaminated with glyphosate).
+Those most at risk are farmworkers and other individuals with high workplace exposure, such as employees in nurseries or landscapers.
+Exposure to glyphosate can be either direct (inhaling it while spraying) or indirect (drinking water or eating food contaminated with glyphosate).